CER-REC/esa-data-bank_banque-donnees-ees/Codes/Section_02_DB_setup_and_CSVs_extraction/readme.md

 1. Open the MySQL Workbench and connect to the local MySQL DB
 2. In the Navigator window, select 'Schemas' tab on the bottom
-3. Right click in the free space in the list of ~TO DO: Fix sentence~
+3. Right click in the free space in the list of --TO DO: Fix sentence--